abarr/decent_app/log.md

     A command has validation rules:
     - minimum length for some actions i.e. addition: min len of result must be >= the number of items for the action
     - When command is an integer it must be between 0..9

+    Potential command defnition:

+    ```
+    %{
+        key: "DUP",
+        action: :duplication,
+        number_of_list_items: 1,
+        # validation: %{range: 0..9},
+        cost: 1,
+        payment: 0
+    }
+    ```

+    I don't think it worth having configurable validation for range ... given the nature of the application I will leave it as a hard coded rule.
+    The number of items can be used as a min_length validation